Lisa2626/Fantasio/README.md

 Reminder: To run the automatic normalization, you have to do the interactive one once to have  _norm.fits file.)

-Once you normalize one .fits file, you can choose automatic,

-Normalize automaticly all the .fits file in a folder with the parameters you used and saved in the _norm.fits, this will normalize all the flux (A,B,AB) with the same parameters.
+Once you have normalized one .fits file interactively, you can use the automatic mode to normalize all .fits files in a folder with the parameters you used and saved in the _norm.fits.
+The automatic mode will normalize all fluxes (A, B, AB) using the saved parameters.

 If you want to check for example the flux B, with the normalized parameters that you used for flux A it is possible with inter.py (see section more options).

 The automatic.py code will ask you: